 The most similar treatment we offer to ThermiTight is PrecisionTX.
-Where ThermiTight uses radio-frequency, PrecisionTX uses laser energy.
-PrecisionTX is very similar in that it delivers the energy below the skin, for a precise treatment.
-It is part of the Smartlipo Triplex system, which means it can easily be added on to a liposuction procedure, though it does not have to be used for fat reduction.
-Our choice between these two treatments depends upon the treatment area, the individual’s anatomy, and goals for the treatment beyond skin tightening (such as extent of fat removal and smoothing desired).
+Where ThermiTight uses radio frequency, PrecisionTX uses laser energy.
+PrecisionTX is very similar in that it delivers the energy below the skin, for precise treatment.
+It is part of the Smartlipo Triplex system, which means it can easily be added to a liposuction procedure, though it does not have to be used for fat reduction.
+Our choice between these two treatments depends upon the treatment area, the individual’s anatomy, and goals for the treatment beyond skin tightening (such as the extent of fat removal and smoothing desired).

 To learn more about alternative treatments, please visit our body skin tightening page, which includes a full discussion of all available options, including those we don’t offer and why.